foundation/foundation-sites/docs/pages/button-group.md

 </div>
 ```

+---

-## Hollow
+## Hollow and clear

-Buttons within a button group can be given hollow style individually by adding a class `.hollow` respectively.
+Buttons within a button group can be given hollow and clear styles individually by adding a class `.hollow` or `.clear` respectively.

 ```html_example
 <div class="button-group">